Culf maps and edgewise subdivision: Introduction

 Decomposition spaces can be characterized in terms of edgewise subdivision, by a theorem of Bergner, Osorno, Ozornova, Rovelli, and Scheimbauer~\cite{BOORS:Edgewise}: {\em $X$ is decomposition if and only if $\sd(X)$ is Segal}.
 In this paper we explore similar viewpoints, not just on simplicial spaces but also on simplicial maps. \end{blanko}

-\begin{blanko}{Culf maps.} The most important class of simplicial maps for decomposition spaces --- those that induce coalgebra homomorphisms --- are the {\em culf} maps (standing for ``conservative'' and ``unique-lifting-of-factorization'').
+\begin{blanko}[Culf maps] The most important class of simplicial maps for decomposition spaces --- those that induce coalgebra homomorphisms --- are the {\em culf} maps (standing for ``conservative'' and ``unique-lifting-of-factorization''), introduced in this setting by G\'alvez--Kock--Tonks~\cite{GKT1}.
 The culf condition is weaker than being a right (or left) fibration.
 For $\infty$-categories, the culf maps are the same thing as the conservative exponentiable fibrations studied by Ayala and Francis~\cite{AyalaFrancis:Fibrations}.
 For $1$-categories, culf functors are also called discrete Conduch\'e fibrations \cite{Johnstone:Conduche'}.

 A technically convenient formulation of the culf condition states that certain squares are pullbacks (cf.~\ref{culf} below).
 While that condition will feature in all our proofs, it is useful to know (cf.~\ref{culf<=>rfib}) that a simplicial map $p$ is culf if and only if $\sd(p)$ is a right fibration.
 (For $1$-categories, where edgewise subdivision is just the twisted arrow category, this result goes back to Lamarche and Bunge--Niefield~\cite{Bunge-Niefield}.)